nahsra/antisamy/README.md

  * XML Schema validation is now required on AntiSamy policy files and cannot be disabled.
 You must make your policy file schema compliant in order to use it with AntiSamy.
  * The policy directive `noopenerAndNoreferrerAnchors` is now ON by default.
 If it is disabled, AntiSamy issues a nag, encouraging you to enable it.

+## Output format disclaimers
-**Note**: _Since 1.7.4 some outputs may differ due to upgrading the HTML parser dependency, consider this if you were using previous versions and get different outputs._
+Along AntiSamy's upgrade lifecycle the HTML parser dependency had changes, leading into some output differences that may come up depending on the use case.
+Consider this if you were using certain versions and get different outputs after upgrading.

+This can also apply for the output serializer that transforms the internal HTML representation to the final text output of the tool.

 ## Deprecating support for external stylesheets